Mercygold101/Pharma-Plus---Sales-Profitability-Analysis/README.md

 Regional and store-level analysis highlighting where Pharma Plus is outperforming and where performance gaps exist across markets.
 ### Product & Profitability Analysis:
 Detailed product performance assessment to determine which products to sell motre, promote, optimize, or discontinue based on revenue, margin, and volume contribution.
+An interactive Power BI report can be downloaded [**here**](https://app.powerbi.com/view?r=eyJrIjoiMDgwMjFkNTYtZmIwZS00Y2IzLWI0OTctNzBhMWMyYjVhZjRkIiwidCI6IjQ2NTRiNmYxLTBlNDctNDU3OS1hOGExLTAyZmU5ZDk0M2M3YiIsImMiOjl9)

+SQL query used in  cleaning and creating the tables can be found here

+Targeted SQL queries used in answering variuos business questions can be found here